alephant/MA-data/2 CASE STUDY/T&S excerpt.md

+TML hypothesis
-**==new understanding of the TML:==** relationships of features = abstraction of T represented by the data = intra-model inferences on it Intra-model inferences on data representations let us understand abstraction of T.
+relationships of features = abstraction of T represented by the data = intra-model inferences on data representations Intra-model inferences on abstraction of T provides understanding of T.
-==Data representations are understood through different modes of understanding reveal different aspects of the target through different relationships of features in the abstraction of T.==
+Different aspects of T are understood through different modes of understanding.

 There are various ways how input data X and output data Y are related among each other.
 Through training, the model learns conditional probabilities of p(y given x).